jasl/vibe_photos_v4/README.md

   - `cache_format_version`.
   - Effective model names and backends for embeddings, captions, and detection.
   - Key pipeline settings such as thumbnail size, quality, and pHash threshold.
+  - Settings that only affect throughput (for example batch sizes) are intentionally omitted so they do not spuriously invalidate caches.

 Going forward:

+- When the manifest contents change (for example model swap or cache format bump), the pipeline clears cache artifacts and `cache/index.db` before writing a fresh manifest, forcing regeneration on the next run.
-- When `cache_format_version` changes, older cache directories may be treated as untrusted.
-In those cases, re-running the preprocessing pipeline is the recommended way to regenerate compatible cache data and projection tables.
+- When `cache_format_version` changes, older cache directories are treated as untrusted.
+Re-run the preprocessing pipeline to regenerate compatible cache data and projection tables.

 Notes and Limitations
 ---------------------

-- The primary database at `data/index.db` is the source of truth for images and model outputs.
-The projection database at `cache/index.db` is rebuildable from cache and is safe to discard.
+- `cache/index.db` is the cache DB for pre_process outputs and can be safely discarded; cached model outputs should be considered authoritative there, and `process` stages copy needed subsets into `data/index.db` for API/UI use.
+- Use `uv run python -m vibe_photos.dev.clear_cache --stage <...>` to invalidate specific cache stages (or `--full-reset` to clear all caches and cache/index.db).
 - All paths in this document are relative to the project root; commands should be executed from the repository root with the virtual environment activated.